risk-first/website/Map-And-Territory-Risk.md

 - **Function Points**: the number of function points a person on the team completes, each sprint.
 - **Code Coverage**: the number of lines of code exercised by unit tests.
 - **Response Time**: the time it takes to respond to an emergency call, say, or to go from a feature request to production.
-- **Release cadence**:  number of releases a team performs, per month, say.
+- **Release Cadence**:  number of releases a team performs, per month, say.

 With some skill, they may be able to _correlate_ this metric against some other more abstract measure of success.
 For example: